machingclee/machingclee.github.io/static/media/324-stripe-spring-channel-sse.106b90e3.md

 ###### The Event Handler

-Since all database changes are governed by `EventHandler`'s (in a Domain Driven Design methodology), we add additional functionality as simple as adding a new `EventHandler`:
+Since all database changes are governed by `EventHandler`'s (in a Domain Driven Design methodology), adding new functionality is as simple as adding a new `EventHandler`:

 ```kotlin{12-16}
 @EventHandlerLogging